 Shadows Are Security was issued in June, 2005 and came with a bonus DVD initially.
 The band featured two new guitarists here.
 The album landed in the US charts.
 The group picked An Ocean Between Us as the title for its 2007 album, which was the follow-up to Shadows Are Security.
 The band also recruited bassist Josh Gilbert from This Endearing.
 The An Ocean Between Us album was released on August 21st of 2007 through Metal Blade Records.
 Killswitch Engage guitarist Adam Dutkiewicz produced it.
 Phil Sgrosso played the bass, although Gilbert was a full-time member.
 Guitarist Nick Hipa was hit in the head in the winter while on stage at Sydney’s Soundwave festival.
 He did not require stitches.
 The Americans announced Canadian tour dates with Misery Signals, August Burns Red and label-mates Evergreen Terrace for the spring of 2008.
 Austrian Death Machine, the side project of Tim Lambesis, released its debut album Total Brutal through Metal Blade Records in the summer of 2008.
 After seven years of existence the band issued its first full-length DVD in early 2009.
 This Is Who We Are was comprised of three discs and out April 14.
 This Is Who We Are was successful enough to enter the Billboard Top Music Videos Chart at the #2 position in the USA and #3 position in Canada.
 As I Lay Dying was “pleased”to announce the title of its upcoming, fifth full-length album as The Powerless Rise in 2010.
 The band was finishing recording of The Powerless Rise in San Diego with producer Adam D. who had also worked for popcore band Killswitch Engage.
 As I Lay Dying was touring North America with Winds Of Plague and After The Burial in tow.
 The trek would take place over February and March of 2011.
 Phil Sgrosso released a summer collection for his business, Nomad Clothing, in 2011.
 Singer Tim Lambesis of San Diego band As I Lay Dying, who was reputed to be a Christian, was arrested in mid-2013 for allegedly hiring someone to kill his estranged wife, Meggan.
 The 32-year old was taken into custody without incident on Tuesday May 7th.
 He had pleaded 'not guilty.'
 By 2014 things had changed and singer Tim Lambesis changed his plea to guilty for hiring someone to kill his estranged wife.

 Guitarists Nick Hipa and Phil Sgrosso, bassist Josh Gilbert and Jordan Mancino (drums) of recruited singer Shane Blay (Oh, Sleeper) in 2014 for a new project called Wovenwar.
 The band completed work on new material with producer Bill Stevenson and hoped to have an album out in 2014.
 As I Lay Dying singer Tim Lambesis was handed a six-year prison sentence without probation for his intention to have his estranged wife murdered.
 He had claimed the alienation of his children as a catalyst.
-As I Lay Dying’s former singer Tim Lambesis was released from prison in December 2016 after serving half of his six-year sentence for conspiracy to have his divorcing wife killed.
+The Christian band’s former singer Tim Lambesis was released from prison in December 2016 after serving half of his six-year sentence for conspiracy to have his divorcing wife killed.
 Lambesis was released in California and transferred to the Division Of Adult Parole Operations.
 Dokken’s George Lynch whose daughter was formerly engaged to As I Lay Dying’s Nick Hipa relayed the news.
+The band regrouped with its singer - who was previously jailed for hiring a hitman to murder his wife.
+The line-up again was Tim Lambesis (vocals), Phil Sgrosso and Nick Hipa on guitar, Josh Gilbert on bass and Jordan Mancino on drums.
+No word whether the band would shift from metalcore/white metal/Christian fanatsy to death metal now.

 AS I LAY DYING - FRAIL WORDS COLLAPSE - METAL BLADE